Zzh2000/proj/README.md

 # proj
 C++ summer project ZJU

-intend to self-implement SIGGRPAH96 view morphing with a easy to use GUI
+intend to self-implement SIGGRPAH96 view morphing with an easy to use GUI